Entanglement of magnon excitations in spin chains: Quadratic fermionic chain

 where $\D$ is the gap of the model and the size of excited quasiparticle with momentum $k$ is represented as $\f{L}{|k|}$.
 From the example of the XX chain, now we think it is better to represent the size of excited quasiparticle with momentum $k$ as $\f{1}{\ve_k}$.
 The condition is modified as

 Supposing that $\ve_k$ is a continuous function of $k$, we have in the scaling limit

 We obtain

 which is just the new condition (\ref{conditionNew}).
 The physical meaning of the condition used in \cite{Castro-Alvaredo:2018dja,Castro-Alvaredo:2018bij,Zhang:2020vtc,Zhang:2020dtd} is that either the correlation length of the model or the maximal size of the excited quasiparticles is much smaller than the sizes of the subsystem and its complement.
 Using $\f{1}{\ve_k}$, instead of $\f{L}{|k|}$, to represent the size of the quasiparticle with momentum $k$, we see that the correlation length of the model is always larger than or equal to the maximal size of the excited quasiparticles, and we only need to impose the condition for the maximal size of the excited quasiparticles.} \be \max_{k\in K} \f{1}{\ve_k} \ll \min( \ell, L-\ell ). \ee We use $\f{1}{\ve_k}$ to represent the size of the quasiparticle with momentum $k$.
 The above condition is just that all the sizes of excited quasiparticles are much smaller than the sizes of the subsystem $A$ and its complement $B$.
+Note that with the new condition (\ref{conditionNew}), we no longer require that the gap of the model is large or each excited quasiparticle has a large momentum $k$.
+Instead, we only require that each excited quasiparticle has a large energy $\ve_k$.

 The results in the previous paragraph could be further generalized.
 Suppose we have two states $|K'\rag=|k'_1,\cdots,k'_{r'}\rag$ and $|K\cup K'\rag=|k_1,\cdots,k_r,k'_1,\cdots,k'_{r'}\rag$ in a general translational invariant fermionic chain of the Hamiltonian (\ref{fermionicgeneric}).
 If the momenta in the set $K\cup K'$ satisfies (\ref{conditionNew}), from (\ref{SAKnfermSAGnfer}) and (\ref{SAKfermSAGfer}) we get \bea && S_{A,K'}^{(n),\fer} - S_{A,G}^{(n),\fer} = - \f{1}{n-1}\log\tr\cR_{A,K'}^n, ~~ S_{A,K'}^\fer - S_{A,G}^\fer = - \tr(\cR_{A,K'}\log\cR_{A,K'}), \\ && S_{A,K\cup K'}^{(n),\fer} - S_{A,G}^{(n),\fer} = - \f{1}{n-1}\log\tr\cR_{A,K\cup K'}^n, ~~ S_{A,K\cup K'}^\fer - S_{A,G}^\fer = - \tr(\cR_{A,K\cup K'}\log\cR_{A,K\cup K'}). \eea If the sets $K$ and $K'$ have large momentum differences in the scaling limit $L\to+\inf$, by which we mean \be | k' - k | \to + \inf, \textrm{~for~all~} k' \in K' \textrm{~and~all~} k \in K, \ee the quasiparticles in $K$ and $K'$ would decoherent and contribute independently to the entanglement \be \cR_{A,K\cup K'} = \cR_{A,K} \otimes\cR_{A,K'}. \ee Then we get the differences of the R\'enyi and entanglement entropies \bea && S_{A,K\cup K'}^{(n),\fer} - S_{A,K'}^{(n),\fer} = - \f{1}{n-1}\log\tr\cR_{A,K}^n, \\ && S_{A,K\cup K'}^\fer - S_{A,K'}^\fer = - \tr(\cR_{A,K}\log\cR_{A,K}). \eea This is just a corollary of (\ref{SAKnfermSAGnfer}) and (\ref{SAKfermSAGfer}).
 We emphasize that the above formulas (\ref{SAKcupKpnfermSAKpnfer}) and (\ref{SAKcupKpfermSAKpfer}) are derived under the condition: \begin{itemize} \item The momenta in the set $K\cup K'$ satisfy (\ref{conditionNew}); \item The sets $K$ and $K'$ have large momentum differences in the scaling limit $L\to+\inf$, i.e.\ (\ref{kpmktopinf}). \end{itemize}